AmalKhalil/berlin-bears/2_Requirements.md

 - The system shall enable gathering data with customer consent and legal regulations
 - The system shall provide smart predictive analytics
 - The system shall provide

+10. As <ins>a transactional customer</ins>, I want to receive concise, coherent, personalized and motivating information, so that I become an engaged customer.

+> `Main Feature`: **marketing and awareness**.

+- The system shall store customer order and wishes.
+- The system shall analyze customers' wishes, based on past orders and generate suitable promotions that address their needs.

+11. As <ins>a medical provider</ins>, I want to view reports on various customers, so that I provide them with a professional advice with regard to their health and nutrition.

+> `Main Feature`: **validation and follow up**.

+- The system shall enable health professionals to view reports on customers and their nutrition habits, choices and meal ingredients
+- The system shall provide a mechanism at which health professionals can generate and write feedback
+- The system shall enable users to view professional reports

+12. As <ins>a dietitian</ins>, I want to send personalized advice to customers given their health conditions and various requirements, so that I satisfy their expectations and meet their goals.

+> `Main Feature`: **professional advice**.

+- The system shall enable dietitians to review current customer nutritional habits
+- The system shall enable dietitians to provide feedback and suugestions.

+## Actors

 # Non-Functional Requirements